Jofosu/professor-student-advising-app/Doc/use-cases/enter-courses.md

 ###Main Success:
 1. Advisor opens class schedule editor
-2. Inputs a new class
+2. Inputs a new class including information about course ID, semester offered (fall or spring)
 3. Selects if it has prerequisites
 4. Repeat 2-3 until done
 5. System prints out class lists